 “Something like that,” she said, but she stopped.
 She held out her hand so Rob would do the same.
 Something above them shifted, freeing a light drizzle of blood.
 Something giant and black, but decorated with bands of gold both yellow and white, struck the crusty corroded top of one of the towers.
 It buckled under the pressure and broke, but the thing simply shifted to another tower to steady itself.
 Rob moved to draw his blade, but Vyra grabbed his hand and pushed it back down with stunning strength.
 “Wait a moment,” she whispered.
 “She probably just wants to talk.
 She gets lonely, and she’s probably noticed your sparkling new face.”

 Rob did as he was told.
 A dozen more decorated things, which he now guessed were limbs, clasped the towers around them and lowered the body they connected to until it was directly above the two wanderers.
 The Captain stood up straight despite his instincts to lunge under the nearest rock.
 This was the creature they had seen earlier.
-This was what the living sixteen claimed was Thipperon of balance: Fayeblon, questing beast to the dead god Luminatr.
+This was what the living sixteen claimed was Thipperon of scales: Fayeblon, questing beast to the dead god Luminatr.

 The Captain was a man of science, of evidence pried from its discoverer’s hands and examined under magnifying lenses of various tint and thickness.
 He had eight volumes in various sciences published under pseudonyms across Porce, mostly because nobody trusted a pirate to be so rigorous in his experimentation.
 To him any secret of the world was the one that could unlock all of its secrets, each grain of sand the secret to the tides of its beach.
 He devoured knowledge, but always washed it thoroughly and checked it for grit, yet he was never closer to believing something at first sight than when he laid eyes upon the entirety of Thipperon.

-She was a gangly monstrosity: 140 foams tall and 500 long.
+She was a gangling monstrosity: 140 foams tall and 500 long.
 She bore eleven sets of limbs that slowly transformed from metal-clawed hands to bibcraw-like feet along her length.
 Her tail was lined with innumerable frills, each one perhaps a stunted limb itself, and they all clung to whatever structure it wrapped around.
 Where her natural armor plating ended and where her wagon-sized jewelry began, Rob had no clue.